NeDS-Lab/mjqm-simulator/docs/extend/distributions.md

 ```

 > [!Note]
-  Keep both the loader declaration and the map element in alphabetical order.
+  Keep both the loader declaration and the map element in alphabetical order for consistency.

 The key in the map will be used in the configuration file as follows: